Govt bans issuing tourist visa to foreign Tablighi activists

-The government has decided not to issue tourist visa to any foreigner who wishes to visit India and take part in Tablighi activities, officials said on Tuesday.
-The decision was taken after it was found that about 2,100 foreigners have come to India since January 1 and indulged in Tablighi activities in different parts of the country.
+The government on Tuesday decided not to issue tourist visa to any foreigner who wishes to visit India and take part in Tablighi Jamaat activities after the organisation's headquarters at Nizamuddin area turned out to be a hotspot for spread of coronavirus, officials said.
+The decision was taken after it was found that about 2,100 foreigners have come to India since January 1 and indulged in Tablighi Jamaat activities in different parts of the country.
 Many of them have tested coronavirus positive.

 From here, they are detailed for 'Chilla' activities to different parts of the country, the home ministry said..